capythulhu/blobfish/README.md

 ```
 > You can also install blobfish globally by running `npm i -g blobfish` and then run just `blobfish init`, if you prefer.

 Or, manually create a `.blobfishrc` file in your project root folder.
-The file is a JSON object with the following structure:
+Here's an example of the JSON file:
 ```json
 {
   "replications": [